• Candid Collab

 • TikTok/YouTube Shorts: Share short, engaging clips from your episodes.

-You can easily extract quotes and snippets from your audio and video episodes.
-You can create engaging snippet content by slicing and dicing the content or adding timestamps on YouTube.
-Integrate these snippets into your content calendar, planning for a month or even two ahead.
+You can easily extract audio quotes and video snippets from your podcast episodes.
+By slicing and dicing the content or adding timestamps on YouTube, you can create engaging snippet content.
+Integrate these snippets into your content calendar, planning for one or two months ahead.

-Step 3: Keep the engagement up at all times!
+Step 3: Keep the Engagement Up at all Times!

-Consider using something like ConvertKit, an email marketing platform designed for creators, to build a ‘Listener Club.’
+Consider using something like Kit, an email marketing platform designed for creators, to build a ‘Listeners’ Club.’

-You can also integrate ConvertKit with platforms like Patreon or Discord.
+You can also integrate Kit with platforms like Patreon or Discord.
 On Patreon, fans can support your podcast financially in exchange for perks like exclusive content and early access to episodes.
-And then Discord offers real-time community building, where listeners can chat with you, participate in live Q&As, and suggest future episode topics.
+And Discord offers real-time community building, where listeners can chat with you, participate in live Q&As, and suggest future episode topics.

-Step 4: Buddy up!
+Step 4: Buddy Up!

-Step 5: Use email marketing
+Step 5: Use Email Marketing

-If you’re not using something like ConvertKit, you can create a straightforward monthly newsletter to keep your listeners updated on new episodes, upcoming guests, and exclusive content.
+If you’re not using something like Kit, you can create a straightforward monthly newsletter to keep your listeners updated on new episodes, upcoming guests, and exclusive content.
 This newsletter can also be published as a blog on your website.
 Make it witty, fun, and something people look forward to opening.
 Services like Mailchimp or Substack are great for this.

 To keep it connected to the podcast, consider creating an audio newsletter — a great soundbite for your audience to listen to on the go.